Padina42/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 The definitions inside this file will be effective when the file is loaded.

 As Fluid templates, partials and layouts will be shipped in the custom extension, paths for them need to be added to the file.
+You should minimise the conflicts with other extensions by using typposcript constants.
 Therefore adjust the properties:

 * :ref:`t3tsref:cobj-fluidtemplate-properties-templaterootpaths`,